 Court access should not be restricted, and there are serious reasons to be concerned about anything called mandatory mediation.
 But the value of voluntary mediation should not be lost in that statement.
 Mediation can be a valuable resource to many before going to court, and a powerful tool even once the court process has begun.
 While our office offers multiple dispute resolution options, including litigation, I personally prefer mediation.
 I have litigated, I have participated in Collaborative Law, I have represented clients in mediation, and I have mediated.
 While each process has its advantages and disadvantages, my anecdotal experience has been that the clients I have who participate in mediation or the collaborative process are happier with their results and return to court less often.
 While I recognize that my experience is not universal, I think it's an important counter-point to the litigator's experience of "failed mediations."

-Steven Ballard termed the phrase "enthusiastic mediation evangelist" which I gladly accept.
+In rightfully cautioning about being too enthusiastic about any one process option, Steven Ballard termed the phrase "enthusiastic mediation evangelist" which I gladly accept.
 Just as I am asking attorneys who don't mediate to self-reflect on their "Observer Effect", I will self-reflect about whether I am too enthusiastic about mediation, and how that affects my potential clients.
 I wouldn't want one of my clients to lose the protection they may need from court by not having enough information, but I equally fear that potentially peaceful divorces are being guided into a conflict-ridden process due to lack of information.

 The take-away point should be the same for everyone.
 Many misunderstand what mediation is and mislabel dispute resolution processes.
 I urge litigators to educate themselves about mediation, because if you only tell clients about the disadvantages then you are not providing balance either.